ilguargua/Nextion-LCD-library/readme.md

 # TODO

-(...and problably never done)
+(...and problably never will be done)

-- Professiional display support
+- Professional display support
 - Eeprom support
 - Touch drawing support